 - How many revisions or rounds of feedback are included?

-How do you charge and what does that include?
+How do you charge, and what does that include?

 Once you understand what you'll receive, clarify the investment required.
 Pricing models vary: